 Serving Suggestions

-I highly recommend serving these air-fried fish sticks with a squeeze of lemon juice and with a side of dipping sauce such as sriracha mayo, lemon caper sauce, cucumber raita, tartar sauce, or plain old ketchup!
+I highly recommend serving these air-fried fish sticks with a squeeze of lemon juice and with your favorite dipping sauce, such as sriracha mayo, lemon caper sauce, cucumber raita, homemade tartar sauce, or plain ketchup.

 Storing and Reheating

-Air fried fish sticks are best right away but will last in the fridge for 3 days or in the freezer for 1 month.
+Air-fried fish sticks are best served immediately, but they will last in the fridge in an airtight container for 3 days or in the freezer for 1 month.

-To reheat, air fry for 3-5 minutes at 400ºF or bake for 10-15 minutes at 425ºF.
-You can also air fry or bake from frozen until the fish sticks are heated through.
+To reheat leftover fish sticks, air-fry for 3-5 minutes at 400°F or bake for 10-15 minutes at 425°F. You can also air fry or bake from frozen until the fish sticks are heated through.

 Recipe Tips & Notes

-- Breadcrumbs: you can use already seasoned breadcrumbs or season plain breadcrumbs yourself with ½ teaspoon salt and ½ teaspoon black pepper.
+- Breadcrumbs: Use pre-seasoned breadcrumbs or season plain breadcrumbs yourself with ½ teaspoon salt and ½ teaspoon black pepper.

 - Let it rest.
-After you dry, slice, and season the fish, let it sit in the fridge for 20-30 minutes.
-Not only do the seasonings add flavor, but the salt extracts moisture so the fish sticks can get nice and crispy.
+After you dry, slice, and season the fish, let it sit in the fridge for 15 minutes.
+Not only does the seasonings add flavor, but the salt also helps extract moisture, allowing the fish sticks to become nice and crispy.

 - Spray them.
 Use a non-aerosolized cooking spray to coat the outside of the fish sticks.
 This also helps them achieve that golden-brown color and crispy texture.

 Any white, firm fish will work.
-I recommend using mahi-mahi or codfish fillets for this recipe.
+I recommend using mahi-mahi or cod fillets for this recipe.

 More Fish Recipes You'll Love